theeugenechong/tp/docs/DeveloperGuide.md

   "role-hint" : admin }
 ```

-This gives us great flexibility and extensibility to the parser module as developers do not need to worry about writing new parsing scheme for every instruction and adding new instructions to frontend become trivial.
+This gives great flexibility and extensibility to the `Parser` component as you do not need to worry about writing new parsing schemes for every command

-#### Parser module descriptions

-cOOPer has two main parsers. `CommandParser` and `SignInDetailsParser` which are both inherited from `ParserBase` abstract class and are required to override abstract base function `parseInput(String input)`.

-##### CommandParser Class

-`CommandParser` class will return a `Command` polymorphic base object which implements the `execute()` function.
-The details about the `Command` family classes are described in the next section.

-##### SignInDetails Class

-`SignInDetails` class will return a `SignInProtocol` polymorphic base object. `Login` and `Registration` classes are inherited from the `SignInProtocol` base class.
+and adding new commands to cOOPer for new features become trivial.

 ### Command

 `Command` are action objects that implement the `execute()` methods for interacting with different resources such as the `FianceManager`and `MeetingsManager`.

-#### Command module descriptions
+#### Command component descriptions

 As mentioned above, `CommandParser` returns a `Command` polymorphic base object.
 Any specialisation of the `Command` base object must implement the`execute()` abstract base method.
 For example, Developer can add a new command like `HelloCommand` by inheriting from the `Command` base class and implements the `execute()` function to print out `Hello world` as shown below.